pickpj/ev-morse/README.md

 # ev-morse
-I've never written code in C before (using LLM's to their full potential). :) <br>
-The code allows for the binding of multiple commands to a single key. (single, double, long press, ... any morse combination)<br>
+The code allows for the binding of multiple commands to a single key. (single, double, long press, ... any morse combination) (also can now bind commands to repeat when being held down)<br>
 Uses root privileges because it reads output from /dev/input. <br>
 ¯\\_ (ツ) _/¯ <i>oh well</i>, So be sure to read the code, the non-personalized sections of code are ~100 lines.